rootiest/rootiest-nvim/README.md

 Your terminal/client application **_must_** have a Nerd Font installed and support the Nerd Font glyphs.

-Kitty or NeoVide are recommended.
+WezTerm, Kitty, or NeoVide are recommended.

 ### Optional